Tips to safely enjoy your visit to Two Blokes

-Games are available around the brewery and on the shelf to the left of the bar by the sink and cooler.
-There are also lots of games in the Kids Club.
+Games are available on the shelf to the left of the bar by the bathrooms.

-Foosball and Darts are in back by the brew house.
+Darts are in back by the brew house.
 Kids may play adult games but must be with an adult.
-Kids darts and games are available in the Half Pint Kids Club.
 Adults can play the kid games but have to be a good sport when they lose.
 Please clean up the Kids Club after use so others can enjoy it.

 No running, climbing or jumping on the furniture.
 This is a brewery, not the Olympics.
 No climbing on trees or the brewing equipment.
 Our trees are weak and our brewing equipment is dangerous.
 No dancing on tables or the bar.
 This is a brewery not Coyote Ugly.